 At its regular meetings, the Board has regard to the following areas by way of standing agenda items:

-- Risk management and risk issues. - Strategic issues and key operational matters - Operational performance and financial matters. - Safety and environmental performance.
+- Risk management and risk issues. - Environmental, Social and Governance issues. - Strategic issues and key operational matters. - Operational performance and financial matters. - Safety and environmental performance.

 Membership